Reference

 ToolScopeNotes

-task* (all)Subagent spawning always allowed
+task*Subagent spawning always allowed

-• bash - Shell commands
+• bash - Shell commands (scopes come from tree-sitter parsing)

 • websearch - Web search queries